jaredstander/j3bot/README.md

 To Do:
 ======

-* Fix http matcher for nokogiri to also scrape titles off of https URLs.
+DONE * Fix http matcher for nokogiri to also scrape titles off of https URLs.

 * Update op system to op users without a verifiable user mask.